JonathanLyon2021/SmartContracts_usingWeb3.py/README.md

 Create a new Python file.
 We will need HTTPProvider in order to create our connection to the Goerli Testnet using Infura.io.
 Now let’s get the necessary Infura.io provider.
-Go to https://infura.io/ and click [Get started for free]:
+Go to *https://infura.io/* and click [Get started for free]:
 Fill out the form and click [Submit].
-Then copy the Ropsten URL.
+Then copy the Goerli URL.
 In order to get a contract instance of an already deployed contract, we will need its address and application binary interface.
 For exercise’s purpose, deploy a simple contract storing an array of facts through Remix IDE using MetaMask Goerli a provider.